Trade at St Albans markets

 - No turnover rent

-Payments are made online or by credit/debit card.
+Payments are made by credit/debit card.

 Traders need to provide their own gazebo or stall, along with adequate weights to secure it to the ground in bad weather.
 You will also need to bring your own table or means of displaying the goods you are selling.
 Some pitches may have access to electricity, but this cannot be guaranteed.
 Traders can bring their own generator if it complies with our generator policy.